-Many of the URLs reported as soft 404 errors redirected more than once.
-Almost none of the single redirects belonged to that group.
+Many of the URLs reported as soft 404 errors were redirected more than once.
+However, almost none of the single redirects belonged to that group.
 Also, we couldn’t find non-redirecting URLs there.

 This led us to a hypothesis – Google is treating multiple redirects just like soft 404s.